Wilcannia: History

 An account of Wilcannia in December 1874 described the buildings in the town as "on the whole being of a very poor description, principally small weatherboard places, many of them looking rather dilapidated".
 Three stores were operating in the township, as well as three public houses: the Mount Murchison Hotel, Wilcannia Hotel and Britannia Hotel.
 There were signs of increased commercial activity in the township: two banks, the Australian Joint Stock Bank and the Commercial Bank, had recently opened branches, and four stock and station agents had started businesses "within the last three months".
-However, there was no telegraph office, "the want of which is sorely felt by the business people of the town, and in fact the whole district".
 Wilcannia had a public school, but no churches.
 There were two doctors, "but as it is a very rare thing to find them otherwise than drunk, they are worse than useless".

+Early on Wilcannia had a significant Chinese community.
+"The Chinamen here are doing a very thriving trade, and they are extending themselves gradually, but very surely.
+They are taking root very firmly, especíally in the baking and refreshment line, and they seem to be patronised by everybody here.
+We have a China doctor, who is a "perfect cure," so people say that know all about it.
+Nearly all the cooks at the hotels are restaurants are Chinese; all the gardeners are Chinese to a man.
+We have another institution added to us in the shape of a Chinese laundry.
+He, the laundry man, performs his work very well, and gets paid very handsomely for it.”
+This same report claimed the population of Wilcania at the time to be around 1,000 people with 70 of these being Chinese.

 In December 1880, a second local newspaper, the Western Grazier, began publication in Wilcannia.
 By early 1881 patients were being treated in the newly built local hospital.
 At the census of 1881 the population of Wilcannia was recorded as 1,424 (976 males and 448 females).
 Wilcannia was incorporated as a municipality in February 1883, with Edmond O'Donnell elected its first mayor.
 The first major project of the municipality was the construction of water supply system for the township.
 A July 1884 report stated that Wilcannia had a population "of about 1200", and was described as a township "of well-laid-out streets and good buildings", situated "in the centre of a large sheep country".
-The Post and Telegraph Office was reported to be "a handsome building" and several of the stores ("notably Frew, Wright, and Co., J. Palmer and Co., and Cramsie, Bowden, and Co.") were described as "not only extensive but of considerable architectural beauty".
+In addition to the well-constructed Post and Telegraph Office, several of the stores ("notably Frew, Wright, and Co., J. Palmer and Co., and Cramsie, Bowden, and Co.") were described as "not only extensive but of considerable architectural beauty".
 It was explained that a quarry of freestone "of excellent quality", within 2 mi of the township "has been largely used for building purposes".
 The only local industry of note was a brewery.